Dominic Cervi: Loans moves from Celtic

 On December 10, 2010, Cervi was loaned out to Dundee, but did not make any appearances and returned to Celtic after the loan expired.

 On November 4, 2011, Cervi joined Morton on a short-term loan until January.
-He made his debut the next day in a 1-0 win over Ayr United.
+He made his debut the next day in a 1–0 win over Ayr United.
 Cervi declared himself delighted with the result - saying that it was every goalkeeper's dream to get a clean sheet on their debut.

 International career

 Cervi was named in the United States national team's 21-man World Cup Qualifying roster for the home-and-home series with Barbados on June 15 and 22, 2008.

 Cervi was called up for the USA Under-23 team as the number two keeper for the 2008 CONCACAF Men's Pre-Olympic Tournament.
-He started for the USA in a 1–0 loss against Honduras in the championship game, and again at the U-23 level in a Toulon Tournament match against Turkey.
+He started for the US in a 1–0 loss against Honduras in the championship game, and again at the U-23 level in a Toulon Tournament match against Turkey.
 Cervi is eligible to only represent the United States internationally due to his appearances against Honduras and Turkey.

 On May 15, 2008, he was invited to camp for friendlies against England, Spain, and Argentina, but made no appearances.

 In 2010, he was named in the US squad that defeated South Africa 1–0 on November 17 in Cape Town.
 He did not play, however, serving as second choice keeper for the match behind Brad Guzan.

 Despite having a number of call-ups to his name, Cervi never appeared in a match for the senior national team of the United States.